 Since inception, the Company has incurred net losses and negative cash flow from operations.
-During the three months ended March 31, 2023 and 2022, net losses were \$47.6 million and \$32.5 million, respectively.
-As of March 31, 2023, the Company had an accumulated deficit of \$629.3 million.
+During the three and six months ended June 30, 2023, net losses were \$38.3 million and \$85.9 million, respectively.
+As of June 30, 2023, the Company had an accumulated deficit of \$667.5 million.
 The Company expects its accumulated deficit will continue to increase over time and does not expect to experience positive cash flows from operations in the near future.

-As of March 31, 2023, the Company had \$231.0 million of cash, cash equivalents and short-term marketable securities.
+As of June 30, 2023, the Company had \$193.5 million of cash, cash equivalents and short-term marketable securities.

-In June 2020, the Company entered into an Open Market Sale AgreementSM, or the Sales Agreement, with Jefferies LLC.
-As of March 31, 2023, \$76.2 million of the Company's common stock remained available to be sold under the Sales Agreement, subject to conditions specified in the Sales Agreement.
+In June 2020, the Company entered into an Open Market Sale AgreementSM, or the Sales Agreement, with Jefferies LLC, or Jefferies, pursuant to which the Company may sell, from time to time, through or to Jefferies, up to an aggregate of \$150.0 million of the Company's common stock.
+On June 7, 2023, the Company entered into